Undergraduate courses in pharmacology and drug development

-The USC School of Pharmacy is offering new courses on the University Park Campus (UPC) that can be taken alone or built into a major, Pharmacology and Drug Development or one of two minors: Science and Management of Biomedical Therapeutics or Foundation in Regulatory Sciences.
+The USC School of Pharmacy offers courses on the University Park Campus (UPC) that can be taken alone or built into a major, Pharmacology and Drug Development or one of two minors: Science and Management of Biomedical Therapeutics or Foundation in Regulatory Sciences.

-For more info regarding these courses, please contact Randa Issa: email@example.com or 323-442-2018
+For more information, please contact Dr. Randa Issa: email@example.com or 323-442-2018